Lights Out, DFW!

 Interested In Volunteering?

-Volunteers play a crucial role in supporting our collision survey efforts.
+Volunteers play a crucial role in supporting our collision monitoring efforts.
 By volunteering with the Lights Out, DFW! team, you help save stunned or injured birds, gather valuable data for research, and promote a darker night sky in our community.
 The program has encouraged hundreds of citizens to participate in community science.

-Please submit this interest form.
 Both groups and individuals are welcome.

 How We Started And What We've Found.